sparkutils/quality/docs/advanced/mapFunctions.md

 A typical use case for processing DQ rules is that of cached value processing, reference data lookups or industry code checks etc.

 Quality's map functions reproduce the result of joining datasets but guarantees in memory operation only once they are loaded, no merges or joins required.
-However for larger data lookups either [Bloom Filters](blooms.md) should be preferred or simply use joins.
+However, for larger data lookups either [Bloom Filters](blooms.md) should be preferred or simply use joins.

-Similarly, for cases involving more logic than a simple equality check you must use joins or starting in 3.4 (DBR 12.2) scalar sub queries.
+Similarly, for cases involving more logic than a simple equality check you must use joins or starting in 3.4 (DBR 12.2) scalar sub queries, see [View Loader](viewLoader.md) for a way to manage the loading of views.

 ## Building the Lookup Maps